 What was your connection to Michael Jackson?

-Originally it was my father who met Joseph Jackson in Africa, in the Congo, like twenty years ago or so.
+Originally it was my father who met Joseph Jackson in Africa, in Congo, like 20 years ago or so.
 And they talked about their sons and they invited us over.
-And Jermaine came to Lichtenstein many times, and we travelled around the world together.
-And because Jermaine at the time was living with his mom, at Katherine’s house, I automatically was “inside”.
+And Jermaine came to Lichtenstein many times, and we traveled around the world together.
+And because Jermaine at the time was living with his mom, at Katherine’s house, I automatically was “inside.”
 Michael would call in and I’d be at the table with Katherine, alone.
 Believe me, it was a very interesting time for me and I learned a lot.
 I’m forever thankful to the Jacksons.

 You know, we benefitted on both sides.
 I did a lot of things for them as well, and they benefitted from me.
 It was a great time.

 Did Michael ever impart any nuggets about the industry to you?